lacanoid/datalink/docs/options.md

 Con: Potentionally destructive for files

-### LCO=162 WRITE ACCESS ADMIN
+### LCO=x7x WRITE ACCESS ADMIN

 Modify file contents from the database environment.
 Write token is not required.

-This is somewhat less strict version of WRITE ACCESS TOKEN.
+This is somewhat less strict version of WRITE ACCESS TOKEN, which allow updating a datalink to any value.

 Note that this requires at least READ ACCESS DB option.